alamedyang/magedocs/Obsidian/what_youll_need.md

 `tileid` is how you define which tile in the tileset you want to use.
 You can simply count the tiles in the tileset left-to-right and top-to-down, beginning from `0`, but it might be easier to select the appropriate tile within Tiled and see what it says the "ID" is.

-Game portraits are determined to be in their default position when alignment is `BOTTOM_LEFT` (or `TOP_LEFT`).
+[[dialogs|Dialog]] portraits are determined to be in their default position when alignment is `BOTTOM_LEFT` (or `TOP_LEFT`).
 For normal RPG-style contexts, you'll want your entities facing the center of the screen, which means your graphics should face the right in the tileset file.
 (These graphics are flipped automatically when used in the `BOTTOM_RIGHT` or `TOP_RIGHT` position.)
 If the portraits in your tileset image aren't facing the right, you should set `flip_x` to `true`.

 You should at least have a `default` emote, but you can define any others as you like.
 Emotes are currently identified by their index / `id`.